blakeembrey/react-free-style/README.md

 const css = styles.toCss()
 ```

+**Tip!** If you're hydrating React on the client-side, feel free to remove the server rendered styles _after_ hydration (e.g. `document.head.removeChild(document.getElementById(FreeStyle.STYLE_ID))`).

 ### HOC

 The `styled` function accepted a keyed map of styles and maps the styles to class names.
-It returns a HOC which provides the `styles` and `freeStyle` props to the component.
+It returns a HOC which provides the `styles` prop to the component (in addition to existing props).

 ```js
 const withStyle = styled({